-If a yellow flag is raised, there is a hazard on the Race Course and Pilots must reduce speed and proceed around the Race Course with caution.
+If a yellow flag is raised, Pilots must reduce speed and proceed around the Race Course with caution at a maximum of 50km/h.
 Overtaking is strictly prohibited.
+Penalties of two (2) long laps up to disqualification may be imposed for not following this procedure.